richardanaya/shibari.js/readme.md

 Important Notes:
 ---
 * This library makes use of Object.observe or a polyfill if not present
+* Currently the only two-way bindings occur with input values
 * Currently depends on jquery

 How to build: